maoschanz/quicklists-gnome-shell-extension/README.md

 ## TODO

 - integrate the file list into the appmenu
-- with a search entry ??? in appmenu only, too heavy otherwise
+- with a search entry ??? in appmenu only, too heavy otherwise.
+For recent only, useless otherwise

-- web bookmarks schemas
 - web bookmarks prefs
+- web bookmarks loading

 - translators au pluriel